ibm-cloud-docs/vpc/block_storage_is_manage.md

 | Unusable | A volume is unusable because the customer root key (CRK) was [deleted](/docs/vpc?topic=vpc-vpc-encryption-managing#byok-delete-root-keys) or [disabled](/docs/vpc?topic=vpc-vpc-encryption-managing#byok-disable-root-keys). |
 {: caption="Table 2.
 Block storage statuses" caption-side="top"}

+## Managing security and compliance
+{: #block-storage-vpc-manage-security}

+Block Storage for VPC is integrated with the Security and Compliance Center to help you manage security and compliance for your organization.
+You can set up goals that check whether volumes are encrypted using customer-managed keys.
+By using the Security and Compliance Center to validate the block storage configurations in your account against a profile, you can identify potential issues as they arise.

+For information about monitoring security and compliance for VPC, see [Monitoring security and compliance posture with VPC](/docs/vpc?topic=vpc-manage-security-compliance#monitor-vpc).
+For information about creating security and compliance goals, see [Defining rules](/docs/security-compliance?topic=security-compliance-rules-define&interface=ui) in the Security and Compliance documentation.

 ## Next steps
 {: #next-step-managing-block-storage}